 Lisa moved to New Jersey in 2001, and she and her husband, Tim, a tenor, sang with the Mozart & Friends Opera Company in their production of Susannah.
 They joined HVC in September 2012 upon the recommendation of another Chorus member.
 A long-time soprano, she now enjoys singing in the alto section.
-Lisa joined the board in 2015 because she understands all of the behind-the-scenes work it takes to make events (like concerts) successful.
+Lisa joined the board in 2015 because she appreciates all of the behind-the-scenes work it takes to make events, like concerts, successful.
 She lives in Ewing with her husband and lots of cats.

 Margret van Vuuren, Co-Concertmaster

 Margret handles the challenging job of scheduling and reserving space for the Chorus’s rehearsals and performances.
 A chorus member since 2006, she is serving her first term on the Board of Directors.